Massive action! This article shows you a simple and statistically sound way of increasing your odds of finding new clients as a freelancer.

 The only way of controlling your success in a competitive research environment is to submit papers regularly.

-The same applies to get freelancing clients as a Python freelancer.
+The same applies to getting freelancing clients as a Python freelancer.
 I just want to encourage you to apply for 10 projects at once.
 If you do this, you’ll get accepted by maybe one or two.

 Many people fear too much work when applying for 10 projects.
 But think about it: wouldn’t it be great if you got accepted for all 10 projects?
-This means that you can focus on the most interesting ones and simply write a nice email to the remaining clients telling them that you need a bit more time finishing their projects.
+This means that you can focus on the most interesting ones and simply write a nice email to the remaining clients telling them that you need a bit more time to finish their projects.
 It’s better to have too many clients than too few.
 Actually, you want this problem of having too many clients.
 Only this way, you can increase your hourly rate over time.